frontenddogma/web-development-glossary/manuscript/e.md

 Email address
 : An identifier for an email box to which email messages are delivered.
 A wide variety of formats were used in early email systems, but only a single format is used today, following the specifications developed for Internet mail systems since the 1980s.
 An email address such as jane.doe@example.com is made up of a local-part, an “@” symbol, then a case-insensitive domain.&nbsp;[†](#w-email-address)

+Email spoofing
+: The creation of email messages with a forged sender address.&nbsp;[†](#w-email-spoofing)

 Embedded content
 : Content that imports another resource into the document, or content from another vocabulary that is inserted into the document.
 Embedded content is marked up through the `audio`, `canvas`, `embed`, `iframe`, `img`, `math` (MathML), `object`, `picture`, `svg` (SVG), and `video` elements.&nbsp;§